 THE BOARD OF DIRECTORS

-(3) as specifically limited by those specific powers and duties granted solely to other authorities in the Association.
+- as specifically limited by those specific powers and duties granted solely to other authorities in the

-The Board of Directors shall be found by the action taken by a majority of the active members present during any duly convened annual conference or duly convened special conference.
+The Board of Directors shall be bound by the action taken by a majority of the voting members present during any duly convened Annual Conference or duly convened Special Conference.

-The Board of Directors shall not convene a meeting which conflicts with any business session of the Association.
+- The Board of Directors shall not convene a meeting which conflicts with any business session of the

-(3) upon written request of any six members of the Board of Directors.
+- upon written request of any four members of the Board of